Mfaizl/jsongrapher-pyasd/examples/README_examples.txt

 example_9_scatter3d_and_mesh3d_plots shows an example of 3D plots (both scatter3d and mesh3d, where there latter is a surface plot)

-example_10_bubble_plot shows an example of how to create a bubble plot, which is another kind of 3D plot.
+example_10_bubble_plot shows an example of how to create a bubble2d plot and also a bubble3d plot.
+The bubble size adds an extra dimension to the image.

 example_11_local_python_call shows an example where the json record calls a local python function to simulate and populate a dataseries.
 This feature requires the user's script to call the feature, for security reasons.
 The JSON record cannot call functions "by itself".